MOVEMENT MATTERS

 Movement Matters Team

-Movement Matters has offered incredible support and guidance to Justice for Muslims Collective (JMC) as we continue to develop our power-building model.
-The MM team has trained JMC members and staff on the nuts and bolts of organizing, base-building, relationship building, and engaging in one-on-ones.
+Movement Matters (MM) has offered significant support and guidance to Muslims for Just Futures (MJF) as we continue to develop our power building model.
+The MM team has trained our members and staff on the nuts and bolts of organizing, base-building, and member development.

-Given that MM has decades of experience with community organizations, they have been a tremendous resource and support on organizational development and advice as JMC continues to figure out what a sustainable organization focused on power-building and organizing can look like in the DC-metro and broader DMV community.
+Given MM's decades of experience with community organizations, they have been a tremendous resource and support on organizational development and continue to provide advice as we figure out what a sustainable organization focused on strategic power-building can look like.
 Movement Matters plays a vital role in upholding organizations like ours.

 About Marta

-Marta de los Ángeles Vizueta Bohórquez is a popular educator and community organizer in Washington, DC, as well as the principal and founder of Movement Matters.
-She brings extensive experience in working in multiracial, multi-ethnic, and multi-lingual contexts with grassroots communities of color, and in supporting the development of social justice organizations with deep core values and strong administrative capacities.
+Marta V. B. (she-they) is a popular educator, cultural organizer, community artist, dance instructor, and somatic practitioner, as well as a principal and founder of Movement Matters.
+She brings extensive experience in working in multi-racial, multi-ethnic and multi-lingual contexts with grassroots communities, and in accompanying the founding and development of organizations and programs with deep core values and strong administrative capacities.

-Marta’s own community work braids expressive arts, somatics, popular education, participatory action research, and laughter.
-She is happiest when she is facilitating with neighborhood children, youth, and adults; learning, growing, and building together.
-Marta creates anti-oppression, transformational spaces—grounded in values, culture, and ritual—that expand vision, grow knowledge, and de-colonize voice and bodies.
-As an ethno-contemporary dancer and long-time instructor, Marta uses dance, theater, music and story to sustain radical healing and joy so that we can continue to reclaim and strengthen our bodies, our voices, and deepen our connection to nature.
+Marta braids and holds generative, transformational spaces that expand vision, grow knowledge, and de-colonize voice and bodies.
+She is happiest when she is facilitating with neighborhood children, youth, and adults; learning, growing, and laughing together.
+An ethno-contemporary dancer and long-time sought after teacher, she uses movement, expressive arts and story sharing to sustain radical healing and joy so that we can continue to reclaim and strengthen our bodies, our voices, and deepen our innate connection to nature.

 About David

-David S. Haiman is a principal and co-founder of Movement Matters.
-His 25+ years of experience in movement work has led to a deep understanding of racial and economic justice, transformative facilitation techniques, and the mechanics of popular education and movement-based community organizing.
-These skills and perspectives have helped to develop Movement Matters into an effective and dynamic capacity building organization.
+David H. (he-him) is a principal and co-founder of Movement Matters.
+His 25+ years of experience in movement work has led to a deep understanding of racial and economic justice, strategic campaign building, transformative facilitation techniques, and the mechanics of popular education and movement-based community organizing.
+His joy comes from working with local, national, and international grassroots organizations and formations to develop effective base building and member engagement infrastructure, healthy organizational culture, and effective strategies for change.

 About Asha

-Asha Carter is a facilitator, organizer, and environmental justice advocate.
+Asha C. (she-her) is a facilitator, organizer, and environmental justice advocate.
 Her love of food and commitment to liberation were cultivated by her grandmother, a daughter of sharecroppers who was able to preserve and pass on her love of the land.

 Asha began her career supporting youth led organizing for environmental justice in Boston and developing local policy in Atlanta, Georgia.
-She went on to serve in the U.S. Environmental Protection Agency under the Obama administration and worked to defend the agency against Congressional attacks.
-Later, during her time as the Food Justice Strategist at DC Greens, she organized with community leaders most impacted by food insecurity to build power to impact policy at the city level.
+During her time as the Food Justice Strategist at DC Greens, she organized with community leaders most impacted by food insecurity to build power to impact policy at the city level.
 Asha is the former Deputy Director of the National Black Food and Justice Alliance, and continues to support Black queer and trans land stewards to build community, resources, and power together with the Black Mycelium Project.
 She is also a regional Co-Chair of the Chesapeake Foodshed Network and sits on its Community Ownership, Empowerment & Prosperity (COEP) Action Team.

 About Amrita